UniqueName12345/UniqueName12345.github.io/README.md

 # UniqueName's Unique Website
 Welcome to my website!
-This is where [stuff](https://en.wikipedia.org/wiki/Garbage) goes.
+This is where [stuff](https://en.wikipedia.org/wiki/Spaghetti_code) goes.
 Usually, you will see a description of my projects.
+Since there is no projects here, though, you will just see this empty void...

+...a quick break to anounce [my email](mailto:ethandacomputergeekhomeedition@gmail.com)...